-Functional and technical requirements for CRM software.
-If you concluded that customer relationship management software is what your business lacks to go to the next level, this is the right article to read.
-With so many platforms to consider, you need to conduct in-depth research on CRMs before picking up one.
-After you narrow down the search by defining your industry and business model (B2B or B2C), it is time to identify the requirements for the system.
+If you've concluded that customer relationship management software is what your business needs to get to the next level, this is the right article for you.
+With so many platforms to consider, you'll want to conduct in-depth research on CRMs before picking one.
+After you narrow down the search by defining your industry and business model (B2B or B2C), it's time to identify the requirements for the system.

-To make the selection easier, we decided to separate them into two categories: functional and technical.
-Each group of requirements contains certain tools that you might need from a CRM.
-All of them should be considered from the perspective of improving the efficiency of sales and generating a bigger income for the company.
+To make your selection easier, we separated CRM features into two categories: functional and technical.
+Each category contains certain tools that you might need from a CRM.

-As it can be judged from the name, functional requirements to a CRM system refer to the functional tools any company or sole proprietor may require from this software.
-They are intended to overcome the challenges you’re facing, increase quantitative and qualitative indicators, and facilitate the management of your business.
+As the name suggests, functional requirements for a CRM are tools any company or sole proprietor may require from this software.
+They're intended to overcome the challenges you’re facing, increase quantitative and qualitative indicators, and facilitate the management of your business.

-For example, your sales closure rate falls short of the expected one and your customer satisfaction level is far from desired.
-In this situation, you need to understand what exactly prevents you from reaching your target in sales and what tools you lack to improve your interaction with clients.
-Here is the list of what you may need from a CRM from the functional point of view.
+For example, let's say your sales closure rate falls short of expectations and your customer satisfaction level leaves much to be desired.
+In this situation, you need to understand what exactly is preventing you from reaching your target in sales and what tools you lack to improve your interaction with clients.
+The following is a list of what you may need from a CRM from the functional point of view.

-This is the most important requirement to a CRM as sales bring profits to businesses.
-Sales features can help to maximize your chances for success in deal closure and increase the number of deals.
-The most demanded of them are the following:
+Sales tools are the most important requirement of a CRM, as sales bring profits to businesses.
+Sales features can help maximize your chances for success in deal closure and increase the number of deals.
+The tools in the highest demand are:

 - Task management